Congenital syphilis is easily preventable with a simple treatment of antibiotics but can only be prescribed if we know which women need it.

 Creating a sustainable market

-More LMIC countries are looking adopt and roll-out the dual test for HIV and syphilis on a wider scale.
+Healthcare workers are now being trained on how to administer and read these tests to reach a larger population.
+More LMIC countries are looking to adopt and roll-out the dual test for HIV and syphilis on a wider scale.
 Some countries are already making moves to expand testing to other key populations in need, such as the partners of pregnant women.

 As demand increases, a healthier market will help ensure more pregnant women are tested for both HIV and syphilis and help reduce the negative impacts of these illnesses on mothers and babies.